liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 8: Internet Access

-The Minister shall be responsible for establishing and maintaining internet access throughout the Permanent Settlement and ensuring the functionality of the internet access system.
+The Minister shall be responsible for establishing and maintaining Internet access throughout the Permanent Settlement and ensuring the functionality of the Internet access system.
 The desired service level is no internet outage longer than 3 hours.

 ### Article 9: Basic Settlement Establishment